jianfei/switch-js/README.md

 ---

 - `switch(value)` start a switch chainning
-    - `value`
+    - `value` Value to check

 - `case(caseValue[, matchedCallback][, notMatchedCallback])` The case method you are familiar with
     - `caseValue`
-    - `matchedCallback` Invoked if `caseValue` equals deeply to `value`
+    - `matchedCallback` Function, optional.
+Invoked if `caseValue` equals deeply to `value`
-    - `notMatchedCallback` Invoked otherwise
+    - `notMatchedCallback` Function, optional.
+Invoked otherwise

 - `cases(caseValues[, matchedCallback][, notMatchedCallback])` Check match for multiple case values
     - `caseValues` Array of `caseValue`
-    - `matchedCallback` Invoked if `caseValues` includes `value`
+    - `matchedCallback` Function, optional.
+Invoked if `caseValues` includes `value`
-    - `notMatchedCallback` Invoked otherwise
+    - `notMatchedCallback` Function, optional.
+Invoked otherwise

 - `caseWhen(matcher[, matchedCallback][, notMatchedCallback])` Check match by a function
-    - `matcher` A function to check if `value` is a match
+    - `matcher` A match function used to check if `value` is a match
-    - `matchedCallback` Invoked if `matcher(value)` returns a truthy value
+    - `matchedCallback` Function, optional.
+Invoked if `matcher(value)` returns a truthy value
-    - `notMatchedCallback` Invoked otherwise
+    - `notMatchedCallback` Function, optional.
+Invoked otherwise

 - `default([noMatchFoundCallback, matchFoundCallback])` The default method you are familiar with
-    - noMatchFoundCallback Invoked if no match is found
+    - `noMatchFoundCallback` Function, optional.
+Invoked if no match is found
-    - matchFoundCallback Invoked otherwise
+    - `matchFoundCallback` Function, optional.
+Invoked otherwise

 - `always(callback)` Invoked anyway
-    - callback
+    - `callback` Function

 - `caseTo(caseValue, valueToExport)`
     - `caseValue`
-    - `valueToExport`
+    - `valueToExport` The value you want to set if match

 - `casesTo(caseValues, valueToExport)`
     - `caseValues` Array of `caseValue`
-    - `valueToExport`
+    - `valueToExport` The value you want to set if match

 - `caseWhenTo(matcher, valueToExport)`
     - `matcher` A function to check if `value` is a match
-    - `valueToExport`
+    - `valueToExport` The value you want to set if match

 - `value(defaultValue)` Export the value
-    - `defaultValue` Default value will be exported if provided and no match is found
+    - `defaultValue` Default value will be set if no match is found

 - `caseMap(caseValue, mapper)`
     - `caseValue`
-    - `mapper` A function to map the value to a new one to export
+    - `mapper` A function to map the value to a new one to set

 - `casesMap(caseValues, mapper)`
     - `caseValues` Array of `caseValue`
-    - `mapper` A function to map the value to a new one to export
+    - `mapper` A function to map the value to a new one to set

 - `caseWhenMap(matcher, mapper)`
     - `matcher` A function to check if `value` is a match
-    - `mapper` A function to map the value to a new one to export
+    - `mapper` A function to map the value to a new one to set

 - `valueMap(mapper)` Export the value by a map function
-    - `mapper` A function to map the value to a new one to export
+    - `mapper` A function to map the value to a new one to set